aydiny/hull-tactical-market-prediction/README.md

 *"Wisdom from most personal finance experts would suggest that it's irresponsible to try and time the market...
 But in the age of machine learning, is it irresponsible to not try?"*

 The Hull Tactical competition challenges the Efficient Market Hypothesis by evaluating models on a modified Sharpe ratio.
-Unlike traditional approaches that predict *price returns* and then optimize, this solution uses **Direct Position Optimization**—learning the optimal risk-adjusted allocation directly from market signals.
+The aim is to build a model that predicts excess returns and includes a betting strategy designed to outperform the S&P 500 while staying within a 120% volatility constraint.

 ## 🏗 Solution Architecture